gitworkflows/devpod/memory-bank/components/scrubber.md

 2. **Error Handling**: To sanitize error messages
 3. **API Responses**: To sanitize sensitive data in responses
 4. **Monitoring Systems**: To sanitize metrics and traces
-5. **Other Gitpod Components**: To provide consistent data sanitization
+5. **Other Devpod Components**: To provide consistent data sanitization

 ## Dependencies